Director of Music Ministry

 Job Description

-The Parish Director of Music Ministry is an administrator in support of the Pastor's responsibilities to the parish.
-The Director of Music Ministry serves the parish as principal cantor and choir director, according to the highest standards established by this profession, with the goal of enhancing the sacred atmosphere of the Mass.
-The primary purpose of this position is to assist the Pastor in his role as the principal liturgist of the parish.
+OVERALL RESPONSIBILITYThe Director of Music Ministry is an administrator in support of the Pastor's responsibilities as the principal liturgist of the parish.
+The Director of Music Ministry serves the parish as principal cantor and choir director, according to the highest standards established by this profession, with the goal of enhancing the prayerful expression of the Sacred Liturgy.

 TIME COMMITMENT AND COMPENSATION:

-• The Director of Music Ministry is a part-time position that requires up to 29 hours of work per week;
+• The Director of Music Ministry is a part-time position that is expected to include 15-20 hours per week and may not exceed 29 hours per week;

 • The Director's weekly schedule is flexible, adjusted as needed, including, but not limited to, choir rehearsals, staff meetings or liturgical celebrations during the week.